Buying real estate in Vietnam?

 buying property foreigner Vietnam

-18) Smart home technology is a crucial selling point for new residential developments in Vietnam
+18) Smart home technology will be a major selling feature in new residential projects in Vietnam

 Smart home technology is becoming a major attraction for new homes in Vietnam.